NCEAS/oss-lessons/course-overview/code-of-conduct.md

 - We are committed to actively reinforcing the norms, and following up on them while encouraging constructive conversation.

-In the instance of a violation of the above guidelines please speak to either Matt Jones or Amber Budden if direct interaction is not feasible, desireable or appropriate.
+In the instance of a violation of the above guidelines please speak to either Matt Jones or Amber Budden if direct interaction is not feasible, desirable or appropriate.

+- Provide a mechanism to table questions and comments